jlfaucher/executor/sandbox/jlf/delivery/readme.txt

 For the moment, there is no access to the clauses/tokens from an ooRexx script.
 If the environment variable RXTRACE_PARSING=ON then the clauses and tokens are dumped to the debug output (Windows) or the log (Unix) using dbgprintf.
+Works only with a debug version of ooRexx.

 =====================================================================================